 Despite the discussion being ongoing, it was the release of the “Boyz” music video on October 8 that really pushed things into overdrive.
 Twitter was flooded with comments where viewers questioned the singer’s appearance and the aesthetic choices within the video, as well as the song’s lyrics.
 For some critics, the video only served to strengthen their blackfishing claims.

 Has Jesy Nelson Responded?

-As mentioned, during her Guardian interview, Nelson said she was unaware of the blackfishing claims, stating: “I would never want to offend anyone, and that was really upsetting.
+As mentioned, Nelson initially said she was unaware of the blackfishing claims online, stating during her Guardian interview: “I would never want to offend anyone, and that was really upsetting.
 I wasn’t aware that’s how people felt.”
-Nelson, who is reported to have deleted Twitter eight years ago, hasn’t responded to the claims elsewhere.

 Why Does It Matter?